-Kartell belongs to the traditional, Italian design companies
+Kartell is counted as one of the traditional, Italian design companies

-In the 1960s Kartell managed the research in the labs, so that designers could always design their objects with new patented plastics.
-Italian designers like Joe Colombo, Achille Castiglioni, Vico Magistretti or Anna Castelli Ferrieri designed on this basis different furniture series made of plastic, which are today considered to be classics.
-Joe Colombo’s stackable chair 4867 (1968) belongs to these furniture pieces, which is a bestseller or the stackable containers 4970/84 by Anna Castelli Ferrieri (1967), which are built without any screws and other fastenings and which are still an inherent part in the program of Kartell.
+Kartell carried out the lab research in the course of the 60s so that designers could develop their products on the basis of always new patented plastics.
+Italian design greats such as Joe Colombo, Achille Castiglioni, Vico Magistretti or Anna Castelli Ferrieri designed a variety of plastic furniture series on this basis which are regarded as classics today.
+For example Joe Colombo’s stackable chair 4867 (1968) which was a bestseller and is still very popular today or the stackable container elements 4970/84 by Anna Castelli Ferrieri (1967), which are built without any screws and other fastenings and which are still a permanent part in Kartell’s programme.

-After moving from Milan to Noviglio in 1972, Kartell got into proper crisis.
-The oil price shock of 1973 didn't leave Kartell out either.
-The expensive oil as base of the plastic production didn't just make the prices of the plastic furniture higher, it also gave plastic as a material a big image-problem.
-Especially because of the ecological movement of the 1980s, plastic products got into affliction and achieved a reputation of disposable products.
+Kartell experienced a real crisis after moving from Milan to Noviglio in 1972.
+The oil price shock of 1973 didn't leave Kartell unaffected either.
+Expensive oil as a basis of plastic production didn't just drive the prices of the plastic furniture higher, it also gave plastic as a material a big image problem.
+Plastic products got into greater and greater difficulties, especially because of the 1980s ecological movement and gained a reputation for being throwaway products.

-The designer Philippe Starck took Kartell out of the crisis
+The designer Philippe Starck led Kartell out of the crisis

-In 1988 business manager Giulio Castelli dropped out and Claudio Luti, who was advisor of the couturier Gianni Versace, became the new manager.
-A design of Philippe Starck helped Kartell out of the crisis.
-With Starcks Chair Dr. Glob (1989) the business got the turn and the rehabilitation of the plastic in the furniture area.
-Several successful designs followed: the Container system Mobil by Antonio Citterio or the shelf Bookworm by Ron Arad (both 1994), the Chair Dr. No by Philippe Starck (1996), the Chair Maui by Vico Magistretti (1997), which is today one of the most used chairs of the world or the Bubble-collection by Philippe Starck (2001), just to name some of them.
+Executive manager Giulio Castelli left in 1988 and Claudio Luti, who had previously been an advisor to the couturier Gianni Versace, became the new manager.
+Above all a Philippe Starck design led Kartell out of the crisis.
+The company had a successful turnaround with Starck’s chair Dr. Glob (1989) which rehabilitated plastic in the furniture area.
+Many successful products followed: the container system Mobil by Antonio Citterio or the Bookworm shelf by Ron Arad (both 1994), the chair Dr. No by Philippe Starck (1996), the chair Maui by Vico Magistretti (1997), which count as the most used chairs in the world today or the Bubble collection by Philippe Starck (2001) to name but a few.

-Buy Italian design classics in the home design shop
+Buy Italian design classics in the Design Online Shop

 Website of Kartell